proSamik/githubme/README.md

 This project requires the [prosamik-golang-server](https://github.com/proSamik/prosamik-golang-server) to be running.
 Follow the installation instructions in the backend repository to set it up.

+## Disclaimer

+This application is an independent tool and is not affiliated with, endorsed by, or associated with **GitHub, Inc.** The use of the term **GitHub** is solely for descriptive purposes to convey the functionality of the tool, which interacts with public data available through the **GitHub API**.

+The creators of this project disclaim any responsibility for misuse of the **GitHub API** or violations of GitHub’s terms of service.
+Users are advised to adhere to GitHub’s API rate limits and usage policies.

 ## Technologies Used

 - Next.js 15+